 If you add your phone number to your account, it can be used for different purposes across Google services, depending on your settings.
-For example, your phone number can be used to help you access your account if rely on cookies to function properly
+For example, your phone number can be used to help you access your account if you forget your password, help people find and connect with you, and make the ads you see more relevant to you.
+Learn more rely on cookies to function properly